Alfred S. Alschuler: Biography

-Alschuler was born in Chicago and was educated in the public school system.
+Alschuler was born in Chicago to Samuel and Fannie (Guggenheimer) Alschuler.
+He was educated in the public school system.
 He graduated with a Master in Science from the Armour Institute of Technology in 1899 and spent a year studying architecture at the Art Institute of Chicago.
 In 1900, he began his career as a draftsman for famed architect Dankmar Adler.
 Alschuler studied under Adler for five years before joining the firm of Samuel Treat for two years.
 Alschuler opened his own office in 1907.
-Also in 1907, he married Rose Haas Alschuler, and together they would have five children.
+Also in 1907, he married Rose Haas; they had five children.

 His designs included warehouses, department stores, industrial buildings, synagogues, and offices.
 Alschuler's legacy lives on in the form of historically significant buildings such as the London Guaranty & Accident Building (1922–23) at the intersection of N. Michigan Avenue and Wacker Drive.

 The Chicago Mercantile Exchange Building (1927), another of Alschuler's acclaimed commercial buildings, suffered a less fortunate fate; The Merc was demolished in 2003, despite a spirited set of protests organized by local preservation groups.
 The silver lining of The Merc's demolition was the creation of a new Chicago law which provides the Landmarks Commission a 90-day period to review and potentially save historically significant buildings.
 Other significant industrial and commercial works by Alschuler include the Bull Dog and Whistle Restaurant, Brach's Candy Factory, the Florsheim Shoe Factory, the Garment Center Building, and the Benson-Rixon Department Store.

 Alschuler was also an accomplished designer of Jewish synagogues in the Chicago area, including the current K.A.M.
 Isaiah Israel Temple, Agudath Achim Bikur Cholim Synagogue, B'nai Sholom, Anshe Emet Synagogue, Am Shalom in Glencoe, and Am Echod in Waukegan.